 We are also constructive on two markets for longer duration in 2022 and beyond:

-Concurrently, government bond yields have remained at attractive nominal levels in 2021 (2.86% as of 30 November 2021), as the government implemented tighter fiscal policy, with China’s fiscal impulse estimated at roughly -2.5% of GDP.
-Monetary policy also remained selective and prudent, as the People’s Bank of China largely refrained from significant liquidity injections and did not engage in QE.
+Concurrently, government bond yields have remained at attractive nominal levels in 2021 (2.86% as of November 30, 2021), as the government implemented tighter fiscal policy, with China’s fiscal impulse estimated at roughly -2.5% of GDP.
+Monetary policy also remained selective and prudent, as the PBoC largely refrained from significant liquidity injections and didn’t engage in quantitative easing.

-In 2022, we expect further monetary loosening after the recent RRR cut of 50 bps in early December.
-Indeed, the transition of the property sector and other regulatory changes should also result in some moderate loosening of China’s fiscal stance, while additional credit and regulatory easing could provide relief.
+In 2022, we expect further monetary loosening after the recent RRR cut of 50bps in early December.
+Indeed, the transition of China’s property sector and other regulatory changes should also result in some moderate loosening of the country’s fiscal stance, while additional credit and regulatory easing could provide relief.

-This should be constructive for China’s government debt and provide attractive counter-cyclical diversification for bond investors in a world of rising rates in developed markets.
-See our 2022 China bond outlook for more insights.
+This should be constructive for China’s government debt and provide attractive countercyclical diversification for bond investors in a world of rising rates in developed markets.
+See our 2022 China bond outlook for more insight.

-The country was arguably one of the hardest hit regionally by the pandemic, entering recession for the first time in 22 years.
-The government responded with strong fiscal stimulus and import bans, as well as forging a “burden-sharing” arrangement with Bank Indonesia.
-The agreement mandated the central bank to fund the fiscal deficit through direct purchase of government debt in auctions.
+The country was arguably one of the hardest-hit economies by the pandemic in the region, entering recession for the first time in 22 years.
+The government responded with strong fiscal stimulus and import bans and forged a burden-sharing arrangement with Bank Indonesia.
+The agreement mandated the central bank to fund the country’s fiscal deficit through direct purchases of government debt in auctions.
 This arrangement was recently extended through 2022.

-Indonesia’s robust policy response has created unique opportunities for bond investors by changing it from a foreign driven to a more domestically driven rates market.
-Previously, the country suffered from a chronic current account deficit primarily funded by significant foreign investor purchases of government debt.
-If there was a sell-off in the local bond market or global-risk off sentiment, the rupiah would also depreciate, creating a negative feedback cycle.
+Indonesia’s robust policy response has created unique opportunities for bond investors by changing it to a more domestically driven rates market.
+Previously, the country suffered from a chronic current account deficit that was primarily funded by foreign investor purchases of government debt.
+If there was a sell-off in the local bond market or global risk-off sentiment, the Indonesian rupiah would also depreciate, creating a negative feedback cycle.

 The newly adopted policies, coupled with a surge in commodity prices, resulted in the country posting its largest quarterly current account surplus in 12 years in the third quarter (1.5% of GDP).
-In addition, Bank Indonesia’s purchase of government debt has significantly reduced foreign ownership, from approximately 27% in September 2020 to roughly 21% in September 2021 (see Chart 3), with the central bank owning more rupiah debt for the first time ever; this has notably decreased volatility for local-currency bonds and stabilized the rupiah.
+In addition, Bank Indonesia’s purchase of government debt has significantly reduced foreign ownership from approximately 27.0% in September 2020 to roughly 21.0% in September 2021, with the central bank owning more rupiah-denominated debt for the first time ever;⁵ this has notably decreased volatility for local currency bonds and stabilized the rupiah.

 Source: Asia Development Bank, as of September 2021.

-Finally, we are more neutral on India.
-On the one hand, potential inclusion in global government bond indices could happen as early as the first quarter of 2022, which would be a positive demand factor for the market.
-On the other, stronger-than-expected growth in the second half of 2021 may lead the Reserve Bank of India to normalise interest rates faster than expected, posing a headwind for the short-end of the curve.
+Finally, we’re more neutral on India.
+On the one hand, potential inclusion in global government bond indexes could happen as early as the first quarter of 2022, which would have a positive impact on the market.
+On the other, stronger-than-expected growth in the second half of 2021 may lead the Reserve Bank of India to normalize interest rates faster than expected, posing a headwind for the short end of the curve.

-Thus, we are negative at the front-end of the government bond yield curve while positive on 5 and 10-year tenors, which provides a relatively higher nominal yield and carry potential.
+Therefore, we are negative at the front-end of the government bond yield curve while positive on 5- and 10-year maturities, which provides a relatively higher nominal yield and carry potential.

-Most Asian currencies, except for China’s renminbi and Taiwan’s new dollar, weakened against a resurgent US dollar in 20216.
-While the regional currency landscape is likely to be fluid in 2022, we are constructive on two currencies:
+Most Asian currencies, except for China’s renminbi and Taiwan’s new dollar, weakened against a resurgent U.S. dollar in 2021.⁶ While the regional currency landscape is likely to be fluid in 2022, we’re constructive on two currencies.

 - Thai baht:

-Thailand’s economy was severely impacted by the COVID-19 pandemic, with pre-pandemic tourism composing roughly 20% of GDP and total employment.
-More importantly, the income earned from foreign tourists contributed to Thailand’s strong external position – a perennial current account surplus.
-With border closings and mobility restrictions, the current account surplus swung to a deficit in 2021 (3.6% of GDP September), leading the baht to become the worst-performing regional currency in 20217.
+Thailand’s economy was severely affected by the COVID-19 pandemic, with prepandemic tourism making up roughly 20% of GDP and total employment.
+Crucially, income earned from foreign tourists contributed to Thailand’s strong external position—a perennial current account surplus.
+Due to border closings and mobility restrictions, the current account surplus swung to a deficit in 2021 (3.6% of GDP September), causing the baht to become the worst-performing regional currency in 2021.⁷

-Although significant uncertainty persists with the recent discovery of the Omicron variant, we believe the baht is poised to recover some of that lost ground in 2022.
-Indeed, Thailand reopened to foreign tourists in November 2021, and with the vaccination rate trending higher, roughly 62% of the population is fully vaccinated, mobility restrictions are being lifted and fundamentals improving.
+Although significant uncertainty persists as a result of the recent discovery of the Omicron variant, we believe the baht is poised to recover some of that lost ground in 2022.
+Indeed, Thailand reopened to foreign tourists in November 2021, and with the country’s vaccination rate trending higher—roughly 62% of the population is fully vaccinated—mobility restrictions are being lifted and fundamentals are improving.

-Indeed, the price dislocations experienced the year afford investors a rare opportunity to take advantage of near-term highs in the IG and HY credit spread premium over US credit as well as idiosyncratic credit opportunities.
+Indeed, the price dislocations experienced in the past year afforded investors a rare opportunity to take advantage of near-term highs in the IG and HY credit spread premium over U.S. credit, as well as idiosyncratic credit opportunities.
 With increased volatility, and likely further unknowns, however, robust credit research and strict credit selection will remain imperative for investors to take advantage of all Asian fixed income has to offer.

 A widespread health crisis such as a global pandemic could cause substantial market volatility, exchange trading suspensions and closures, and affect portfolio performance.
 For example, the novel coronavirus disease (COVID-19) has resulted in significant disruptions to global business activity.
 The impact of a health crisis and other epidemics and pandemics that may arise in the future, could affect the global economy in ways that cannot necessarily be foreseen at the present time.
 A health crisis may exacerbate other preexisting political, social, and economic risks.
 Any such impact could adversely affect the portfolio’s performance, resulting in losses to your investment